Abstract Submission Guidelines

 Oral Presentation

-All oral presentations, regardless of the category, will be held exclusively on-site during 12th-14th of May.
+All oral presentations, regardless of the category, will be held exclusively on-site between April 25th-26th.

-The exact schedule and location information will be shared with the participants before the 2nd of May.
-Participants will be able to attend the presentation of the abstracts and they will also have the right to ask questions regarding the content of the presentations.
+The exact schedule and location information will be shared with the participants before April 24th.
+Participants will be able to attend the presentation of the abstracts.
+Make sure to regularely check for updates on our Instagram page.

 Presenters’ Duties:

-• The Organising Committee of Congressis is not responsible if any of the conditions specified above is not met.
+• The Organising Committee of Congressis is not responsible if any of the conditions specified above are not met.

 Your speech should be clear and coherent.
 We kindly suggest that you speak freely, without using any supplementary support except the slides of the presentation.
-This is a simple manner to improve the Scientific Committee’s opinion on your public speaking abilities and to make an honest self-evaluation of your efforts.
+This is a simple manner to improve the Scientific Committee’s opinion on your public speaking abilities.

 Submission Information

-A participant can have maximum 4 oral presentations/posters, but only 2 as an AUTHOR.
+A participant can have maximum 4 papers, but only 2 as FIRST AUTHOR and 2 as CO-AUTHOR.

-If your abstract was accepted, you must send us your presentation untill 30th of April 23:59 EET via email at scientific@congressis.ro.
+If your abstract was accepted, you must send us your presentation by April 21st 23:59:59 via email at scientific@congressis.ro.
+The subject of your email should contain your name, the title of your paper, and the category in which your abstract was accepted.

 • Poster Presentations: .PNG, .JPEG or .PDF